jonathanye29/unit4_project/README.md

 6. The application will display all posts in a feed on the main page of the online platform.

 ## Design Statement
 I aim to design and develop a social network website specifically for my school.
 It is a platform that will allow readers to discuss, share, and review different books and topics.
-The website will be developed using Python, HTML, CSS, and Flask.
 It will take approximately 3 weeks to develop and will be evaluated based on the given criteria.

 ## Rationale for Proposed Solution
+I will develop this social network website using Python, HTML, CSS, SQLite, and Flask.
+I decided to use Python because it is the most popular and widely used programming language and it is also among the fastest-growing programming languages in the tech industry [4].
+As a result of its widespread use, the program is easier for many developers to understand than languages like C or Javascript.
+This will benefit the social network being programmed in Python because it will make it simple for upcoming programmers to comprehend the code and further advance its development.
+Flask, a lightweight web framework, is often used with Python to build scalable and customizable web applications [5].
+Flask is typically used for developing small to medium sized web applications, which is a great fit for the social network I am developing for my school.
+[5].

 # Criteria B: Design